 Unfortunately, stopping the machine does not stop counting on the hour meter. moreover, With time, at a certain point, the hour meter in Cub Cadet RZT 42 stuck and stop tracking the further working hours.
 It’s one of the most common and major cub cadet RZT 42 problems that it continues to count the working hours during the rest position.

 This hour continuation leads to the following sub-issues;

 - Hour mismanagement.

-- The warranty period got disturbed because the warranty of the machine based on the hours shows on the hour meter.
+- The warranty period got disturbed because the warranty of the machine was based on the hours shown on the hour meter.

 - Battery discharging issue even at the stop position.